The 70s Disco Fashion 1970s Costume History

 checks, which had a virginal quality, all looked good in this longer fashion

 trend.
-Cheesecloth clothes with a semi opaque quality were ideal for long
+Cheesecloth clothes with a semi opaque quality were ideal for

-followed the line of flared and bell bottom trousers.
+waist.
+They followed the line of flared and bell bottom trousers.

 Trousers and trouser suits were serious fashions in the 1970s.